prashanthwagle/sevenspeak/README.md

 10. Test the skill and Enjoy!
 Refer to the screenshots for sample interactions.

+Note: The dynamoDB entry consist of name and score as partition and sort keys respectively.
+In certain cases where the composite key (name, score) exists in the dynamoDB database, I overwrite the records and do not allow duplication.

 ## (Optional) Part-2: roll-dice-restapi

 This component is optional.
 This is to deploy the RESTful API services which can be used to access the high scores posted by users.